 The competition for visa sponsorship positions is very high, so you have to be smart and quick at your job hunt.

 Remember that you compete with local and international candidates.
 Some industries are more competitive than others.
 For instance, there are, on average, 53 applications for a role in tech, telecoms and media.

 You should carefully examine the jobs on the Shortage Occupation List (SOL) and assess if you have skills to do any of them.
 This is a list of jobs where international applicants are not only allowed but encouraged.
 We published a list of the 20 most popular SOL jobs in 2020 if you have the necessary job experience, skills and education, your chance of receiving the UK work visa increase significantly.

 Think about your strengths and how you can leverage them to get a job offer.
 Do you speak another foreign language?
 Do you have extensive work experience or worked in multiple countries?

 You should know your unique skills and use them at the next stage.

 A CV, or resume, is a document that contains the most important information about your skills, work and educational background.

 Your potential visa sponsor will decide if you are a good job fit for the job by looking at your CV.
 It is important to make a good first impression to progress to the next stage.

-Another thing to remember is that some large UK companies use Applicant Tracking System (ATS) that automatically checks if your CV matches the advertised job.
+Another thing to remember is that some large UK companies use the Applicant Tracking System (ATS) to check if your CV matches the advertised job automatically.